Olivia-the-G/secret-shopper/README.md

         git clone 'repository url'

+2. cd into the /Develop folder

+        cd /Develop

-2. Install code dependencies by running:
+3. Install code dependencies by running:

         npm install

-3. You should now be able to use the code.
+4. You should now be able to use the code.

 ## Usage
 *To use this project*

+You can run http requests in **Insomnia** in order to test their functionality

 ## Demo